pmitros/school-committee/empowerment.md

 * Enable parents, students, researchers, and teachers to become change agents.
-If you would like to make a change in your child's classroom, it should be the role of the school administration to help you make it happen, not to find policies to block you
+If you would like to make a change in your child's classroom, it should be the role of the school administration to help you make it happen, not to find policies to block you.
 * Dramatically increase the resources for innovation.
 Did you know teachers have a discretionary budget of [just
   $400](http://www.cpsd.us/UserFiles/Servers/Server_3042785/File/departments/administration/hr/employment_info_teachers-admin_a-b.pdf)